mkbabb/parse-that/docs/tranches/B/B.md

 Values 5 overlay; WPT manifests; and 53 Keyframes references across 51 files.
 The 753-property corpus and P4 shaped assays are subsets, never coverage.

+P4 is owner-adjudicated at `270feca`.
+The corrected fresh-Sol A1 seal is `3297c808…`; it repairs the predecessor's RSR expansion to **Region-Slot Return ABI** and binds the actual Sol denominator `0388a49c…` without changing the ruling.
+Sol's RSR/CISF/CTPT designs remain unimplemented.
+Luna's different F1/F2/F3 families lose on all 432 genuine JSON mechanism rows, and its 432 CSS rows time one handwritten reader that reaches none of the mechanisms.
+P4 is `REJECT/FOLD` and grants no formation credit.

+`P5-EUW` exceptional-unwind mismatch is the only bounded next family.
+Root A1 intake `709dcac8…` authorizes one isolated Luna preflight at task `019fb16a-09d7-7d80-ae5f-3d894e25855d`; owner source remains held until its sealed result and a fresh-Sol adjudication exist.
+Its first gate is not
+performance: it must preserve the public raw-parser mismatch ABI without a wrapper, fallback, dual executor, second runtime, or public widening.
+Only a green phase zero may open a seven-process scale-4 live-JSON fatal cell where every raw ratio and the exact-bootstrap CI-low must clear 10×.
+Full CSS and all downstream formation/execution edges remain blocked.

 ## Debt and terminal dispositions

 There is no silent deferral.
 Open work is owned by B.W0 and keeps the tranche